baker-natalie/baker-natalie.github.io/README.md

 # baker-natalie.github.io

-This is my first CSS project for the Udacity Front End Developer Nanodegree.
+This is my portfolio project for the Udacity Front End Developer Nanodegree.